 The Village of Glenview has traditionally maintained a strong regulatory position regarding both the manner of operation and number of businesses selling alcoholic beverages by the drink or the bottle.

 In Glenview, the Village President serves as the Liquor Control Commissioner.
 S/He has the authority to issue, suspend or revoke liquor licenses.
-The Board of Trustees limits, by ordinance, classifications, hours of sale and number of liquor licenses that may be issued.
+The Village Board of Trustees limits, by ordinance, classifications, hours of sale and number of liquor licenses that may be issued.

 Review Chapter 6 – Alcoholic Beverages of the Village of Glenview’s Municipal Code for further information.

-Licenses are not transferable.
+Liquor licenses are not transferable.